What is a cyberattack? 16 common types and how to prevent them How to perform a cybersecurity risk assessment in 5 steps

 What are the benefits of outsourcing cybersecurity?

-The benefits that MSSPs can deliver vary based on each individual scenario and how a company crafts the contract and service-level agreements (SLAs) it has with the provider.
-However, organizations typically see the following benefits when using an MSSP:
+The benefits that MSSPs can deliver vary based on each individual engagement and how a company crafts the contract and service-level agreements (SLAs) it has with the provider.
+However, organizations typically see benefits in the following five areas when using an MSSP:

-1. Lower costs.
-Like most managed service providers, MSSPs bring economies of scale and thus are often able to provide cybersecurity capabilities at a price that's lower than what an in-house security team would cost.
+Like most managed service providers, MSSPs bring economies of scale and, thus, can often provide cybersecurity capabilities at a price that's lower than what an in-house security team would cost.

-2. Fixed or nearly fixed costs.
-Going to an MSSP can switch big chunks of the security budget from Capex to Opex, which can afford certain accounting advantages for the organization and create predictability in the budgeting process.
+Moreover, organizations that use an MSSP for some or all of their security functions can switch big chunks of the security budget from Capex to Opex, which can create certain accounting advantages for the organization and predictability in the budgeting process.

-3. 24/7 year-round coverage.
-Most organizations, particularly those in the small to midsize category, can't afford to build out a round-the-clock security operations center.
-But, because of their larger size, MSSPs can attract and afford the talent needed for nonstop operations.
+Most organizations -- particularly those in the small to midsize category -- can't afford to build a round-the-clock security operations center.
+However, because of their larger size, MSSPs can attract and afford the talent needed for nonstop operations.

 Potential drawbacks of outsourcing cybersecurity

-• Insufficient understanding of the organization's unique needs and internal culture, which could greatly influence risk tolerance, security requirements and user security needs.
+• Organization-MSSP misalignment.
+Insufficient understanding of the organization's unique needs and internal culture could create gaps between the organization's risk tolerance, security requirements as well as user security needs and the security layer delivered by the MSSP.

-• Limited or no cost savings if the relationship isn't well managed -- not what's typically expected with outsourcing.
+• Hidden and unexpected costs.
+Limited or no cost savings might also result if the relationship isn't well managed, thereby negating a key benefit expected with outsourcing.

-• High rotation of external workers if the outsourcing provider makes frequent changes to contractor assignments.
+• Lack of coordination and consistency.
+A high rotation of external workers could disrupt operations if the outsourcing provider makes frequent changes to contractor assignments.

 4 best practices for outsourcing cybersecurity

-To maximize the benefits and minimize the drawbacks of hiring an MSSP, experts advised companies to do the following:
+To maximize the benefits and minimize the drawbacks of hiring an MSSP, experts advise companies to do the following:

 1. Take a targeted approach to outsourcing cybersecurity by thoroughly evaluating security requirements and outsourcing only what the organization can't, doesn't want to and shouldn't perform in-house.